iotexpert/cy8ckit-032-oled/README.md

+# OBSOLETE
+This library has been rendered obsolete by the release by Cypress of the driver library display-oled-ssd1306.
+In addition the library scheme that goes with this library has changed.... so don't use it.

 # SSD1306 - emWin - PSoC 6 SDK Configuration Files
 This repository contains all of the emWin configuration files plus driver setup for the SSD1306 (driver chip) connected to a 128x64 OLED.
 The SSD1306/OLED is the display that is attached to the CY8CKIT-032